SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 ```

-When redirecting to PayEx (as specified in [the Redirect scenario][redirect]) the payment page will be prefilled with the payer's card details.
+When redirecting to Swedbank Pay (as specified in [the Redirect scenario][redirect]) the payment page will be prefilled with the payer's card details.

 ### Screenshots